Esther 10

 Notes

-Verse 3 is the theological climax of the entire book.
+Verse 3 is the theological climax of the book.
 Mordecai is described as מִשְׁנֶה לַמֶּלֶךְ ("second to the king"), a title that explicitly parallels Joseph's position in Egypt (Genesis 41:40-43).
 Just as Joseph rose from imprisonment to become Pharaoh's second-in-command and used his position to save his people from famine, so Mordecai rose from the obscurity of the king's gate to become Xerxes' chief minister and used his position to save his people from genocide.
-The parallel is almost certainly intentional: both are Jews in a foreign court, both rise through a combination of loyalty and providential circumstances, and both use their power for the welfare of their people.
+The parallel is likely intentional: both are Jews in a foreign court, both rise through a combination of loyalty and providential circumstances, and both use their power for the welfare of their people.

 Mordecai is described as גָּדוֹל לַיְּהוּדִים ("great among the Jews") and רָצוּי לְרֹב אֶחָיו ("accepted/favored by the multitude of his brothers").
 The word רָצוּי ("accepted, pleasing, favored") is a passive participle suggesting that Mordecai's leadership was not imposed but welcomed -- he governed with the consent and affection of his community.
+It is worth noting that רֹב means "majority" or "multitude," not "all."
+The text says Mordecai was favored by the majority of his brothers, not by every one of them.
+Some interpreters, including the Talmud (Megillah 16b), see in this qualification a subtle indication that not all Jews approved of Mordecai's deep involvement in Persian politics -- perhaps because his political career came at the expense of Torah study, or because some regarded the compromises of court life with suspicion.

 The book of Esther thus ends not with a dramatic event but with a portrait of settled, faithful leadership in exile.
 The Jewish community is secure.
 Their advocate holds the second-highest office in the empire.
 The feast of Purim ensures that the memory of their deliverance will endure.
-And the God who is never named has, through the actions of Esther and Mordecai, demonstrated that his providence extends even to the furthest reaches of a pagan empire.
+And the God who is never named has, through the actions of Esther and Mordecai, shown that his providence extends even to the reaches of a pagan empire.

 Interpretations